 Holly has been at DATS since the age of three.
 She has appeared in every production until she was 18 and the start of her professional career, playing numerous leading roles such as Ariel in the Little Mermaid, Belle in Beauty & the Beast, Nancy in Oliver and Dorothy in the Wizard of Oz.
 During this time Holly was also a senior associate of the Royal Ballet School.

-Despite this year being offered places to study at Laine Theatre Arts, Bird College of Dance & Drama and Urdang, Holly is fortunate enough to have already got her first professional contract at age just seventeen in the world premier of the new musical The Wind in the Willows (UK tour).
+Holly completed her A Levels before been offered places to study at Laine Theatre Arts, Bird College of Dance & Drama and Urdang, Then Holly was fortunate enough to get her first professional contract at age just seventeen in the world premier of the new musical The Wind in the Willows (UK tour).
 For which she was later nominated as Best Newcomer in The Manchester Theatre Awards.

 The Hammond School

 Sophie began her training at DATS at age nine.
 Sophie showed herself to be a very talented dancer and performer and at sixteen she was awarded a place at The Hammond School in Chester.
 There Sophie trained on a full time basis studying Classical Ballet and Musical Theatre.
 Following her graduation Sophie performed in the 42nd Street Broadway Revival in Stuttgart and then went on to work for Disneyland Paris as a parade and show dancer.
 Following this Sophie joined the cast for the Norwegian Cruise liner The Gem as a dancer and performer touring all over the world.

 Since then she has moved to New Zealand and is a member of the girl band, The Beatgirls as well as performing with the acclaimed dance company The Candy Lane Dancers in Sydney and across Australia.